atomic-semicolon/profilarr-database/README.md

   python scripts/trash_custom_format_parser.py <TRaSH Guide repository directory>
   python scripts/trash_profile_parser.py <TRaSH Guide repository directory>
   ```
-- Most of the time, the `trash_custom_format_id_mapper.py` script does not need to be run on every run.
+- Most of the time, the `trash_custom_format_id_mapper.py` script does not need to be run every time.
 ## Suggestions/Requests
 - Since this project was mainly fueled by my desire to have an automated quality profile system, I have set it up to be mostly to my tastes.
 If you have a special tweak that you apply for your needs, I may be able to incorporate that in as another profile, as long as it can be put into script form.
 - I know that a lot of optimisations can be done, so I'm open to any ideas and ways of improvement.